-The easiest (and preferred) way to provision Kontena Master is to use the built-in Kontena Master provision feature of Kontena CLI.
-In this guide, we will provision Kontena Master to the local development environment using Vagrant.
-If you want to install Kontena Master to some other environment, please see Installing Kontena documentation.
+The easiest (and preferred) way to provision Kontena Platform Master is to use the built-in Kontena Cloud Platform provision feature of Kontena CLI.
+In this guide, we will provision Kontena Platform to Kontena Cloud and nodes to the local development environment using Vagrant.
+If you want to install nodes to some other environment, please see Installing Kontena documentation.

 Since we will be using Vagrant, please ensure you have Vagrant 1.6 or later installed.
 For more details, see the official Vagrant installation docs.

-$ kontena plugin install vagrant $ kontena vagrant master create
+$ kontena plugin install cloud $ kontena plugin install vagrant

 Step 3.
 Install Kontena Nodes